Adultism: Addressing adultism

 Any inanimate or animate exhibition of adultism is said to be "adultist".
 This may include behaviors, policies, practices, institutions, or individuals.
-It is legal in most countries, by parent to child under 18.
+It is legal in most countries, towards people under 18.

 Educator John Holt proposed that teaching adults about adultism is a vital step to addressing the effects of adultism, and at least one organization and one curriculum do just that.
 Several educators have created curricula that seek to teach youth about adultism, as well.
 Currently, organizations responding to the negative effects of adultism include the United Nations, which has conducted a great deal of research in addition to recognizing the need to counter adultism through policy and programs.
 The CRC has particular Articles (5 and 12) which are specifically committed to combating adultism.
 The international organization Human Rights Watch has done the same.

 Common practice accepts the engagement of youth voice and the formation of youth-adult partnerships as essential steps to resisting adultism.

 Some ways to challenge adultism also include youth-led programming and participating in youth-led organizations.
 These are both ways of children stepping up and taking action to call out the bias towards adults.
 Youth-led programming allows the voices of the youth to be heard and taken into consideration.
 Taking control of their autonomy can help children take control of their sexuality, as well.
-Moving away from an adultist framework leads to moving away from the idea that children aren't capable of handling information about sex and their own sexuality.
+Moving away from an adultist framework leads to moving away from the idea that children are not capable of handling information about sex and their own sexuality.
 Accepting that children are ready to learn about themselves will decrease the amount of misinformation spread to them by their peers and allow them to receive accurate information from individuals educated on the topic.